getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

     c44a-47ff-8f95-3af379443ce4-n1: Pulling <dockerhub-user>/<custom-image>... : downloaded
     ```

-    Each segment in the cluster downloads the image from Docker Hub, improving
+    Each node in the cluster downloads the image from Docker Hub, improving
     the performance of subsequent `run` commands.

 1. Run a container using the custom image.